-To be admitted to the Graduate College (except under double registration) an applicant (1) must hold a baccalaureate degree from a college or university of recognized standing; (2) must show promise of ability to satisfactorily pursue advanced study and research; (3) must have had adequate preparation to enter graduate study in the field chosen; and (4) must submit with the application acceptable scores for the Aptitude Test of the Graduate Record Examination.
-Applicants in the Departments of Education, Health and Physical Education, History, Industrial Education, Oceanography, Political Science (Government), and Wildlife Science are also required to submit scores on the appropriate Advanced Test.
+To be admitted to the Graduate College (except under double registration), an applicant (1) must hold a baccalaureate degree from a college or university of recognized standing; (2) must show promise of ability to satisfactorily pursue advanced study and research; (3) must have had adequate preparation to enter graduate study in the field chosen; and (4) must submit with the application acceptable scores for the Aptitude Test of the Graduate Record Examination.
+This test must be taken within five (5) years of the date of application for admission to the Graduate College.
+Applicants in the departments of Biology and Wildlife Science are also required to submit scores on the appropriate Advanced Test.
 Approximately six weeks are required for scores to be received by the Graduate College after the tests are administered.
+Scores made on the Graduate Record Examination more than five (5) calendar years prior to application for admission to the Graduate College may not be used to satisfy the GRE requirements.